inception-project/external-recommender-flair/README.md

     python app_flair.py

 ## Tagset
- `flair_ner.json` contains name entity tags and `flair_pos.json` contains pos-of-speech tags.
-When you annotate your text with Flair external recommender, you need first import the two tagset files into your project in INCEpTION as "Settings -> Tagsets -> Choose FIles -> Format : JSON -> Submit".
+ `flair_ner.json` contains 4-class name entity tags from Conll-03, `flair_ner_ontonotes.json` contains 12-class name entity tags from Ontonotes and `flair_pos.json` contains pos-of-speech tags from Ontonotes.
+When you annotate your text with Flair external recommender, you need first import the tagset files into your project in INCEpTION as "Settings -> Tagsets -> Choose Files -> Format : JSON -> Submit".